The 8 Best Telematics Companies in 2025

 Our main testing categories for vehicle tracking systems are:

-Price: The cost associated with using the vehicle tracking software, including upfront costs, subscription fees, hardware costs (if applicable), and any additional charges for advanced features or add-ons.
+Price: The cost associated with using the vehicle tracking software, including upfront costs, subscription fees, hardware costs (if applicable) and any additional charges for advanced features or add-ons.

-Tracking: The core functionality of the vehicle tracking software, which involves monitoring and tracking the location and movements of vehicles in real-time, such as GPS tracking, route optimization, and geofencing.
+Tracking: The core functionality of the vehicle tracking software, which involves monitoring and tracking the location and movements of vehicles in real-time, such as GPS tracking, route optimization and geofencing.

 Driver management: The features and tools provided by the vehicle tracking software to manage and monitor driver activities.
-This can include driver behavior monitoring, driver performance reports, and driver identification.
+This can include driver behavior monitoring, driver performance reports and driver identification.

 Vehicle management: The functionalities that allow for the efficient management and maintenance of vehicles, such as vehicle health monitoring and maintenance scheduling.

-Product features: The additional functionalities and capabilities offered by the vehicle tracking software beyond basic tracking and management, such as real-time alerts and notifications or driver routing and dispatching.
+Product features: The additional functionalities and capabilities offered by the vehicle tracking software beyond basic tracking and management, such as real-time alerts and notifications, or driver routing and dispatching.

-Support: The resources, assistance, and guidance provided by the vehicle tracking software company to users, including phone support, email or chat support, and online forums.
+Support: The resources, assistance and guidance provided by the vehicle tracking software company to users, including phone support, email or chat support, and online forums.

 Verdict

-In summary, Verizon Connect is the best telematics provider according to our extensive research.
+In summary, Verizon Connect is the best telematics provider, according to our extensive research.
 It offers the most comprehensive set of management and tracking features, which help boost fleet efficiency while cutting down on general costs, be it fuel or unprecedented vehicle downtime.
 And we found it intuitive to use during our testing of the Reveal platform, too.

-However, the extent of its tools and the price they add up to means its Reveal software won’t be the right fit for everyone.
+However, the extent of its tools and the price means its Reveal software won’t be the right fit for everyone.
 RAM, Quartix, and Spireon are some of the lowest-cost providers we’ve reviewed, though each uses custom pricing, so any listed prices are estimates.
-Annoyingly, learning the exact price of most telematics companies takes time since you’ll need to source custom quotes for your business requirements via each provider.

 To get answers right away, you can use our free quote-finding tool.
 We’ll match you with top provider plans that meet your needs to get those conversations going in under 60 seconds.